 Derek retreated even further into himself, living alone in that mausoleum of a house, before throwing himself into his new occupation of being full-time jackass and enforcer for Jackson’s crew.
 He refused to speak to Stiles after the Sheriff’s accusations, no matter how hard Stiles tried to get to him.
 Only Derek understood how much Stiles had loved Laura, like a sister he never had, and he still wished they could have helped each other.

 But when push came to shove and the powerful families of Beacon Hills rallied around Hales, with all their money and lawyers, Stiles had stood by his father.

 Sheriff Stilinski lost his job, forcing him into the private detective business.
 Laura’s case was never solved, and Stiles wound up losing not only his best friend, but his reputation, his boyfriend, and everything else he once thought mattered in his life.

 “And so now all my old friends hate me, my ex-boyfriend is dating their reigning douchebag, and Derek refuses to tolerate my presence.
 I help my dad out with the agency, and I’m pretty damn good at it, too, if I do say so myself.
 But basically, you picked the worst possible friend to make, ever.”

 Scott stared, jaw hanging open, stunned, as Stiles finally wound down from his heated explanation.

 “Just.
 Wow.”
 He looked out the passenger side window of Stiles’ Jeep into his own front yard; they had been parked in his driveway for a while now.
 “But,” he turned again, eyes bright, “we are friends, right?”

 Stiles couldn’t help the huge smile that spread across his face.
-He wished desperately that Laura could meet Scott, puppy-faced and loyal.
+He wished desperately that Laura could meet Scott.

 “Yeah, man.
 Of course.
 Friends.”